tweetnacl

 Authenticates and decrypts the given box with peer's public key, our secret key, and the given nonce.

-Returns the original message, or false
+Returns the original message, or `false` if authentication fails.

 **nacl.box.before(theirPublicKey, mySecretKey)**